1993 Arizona Wildcats football team: Before the season

 Arizona ended the 1992 season with a 6–5–1 record and lost to Baylor in the John Hancock Bowl, which led the Wildcats to end the year on a losing streak.
 They also had a dominant performance by their defense throughout the season, and was known as the “Desert Swarm”.
-As most of the “Desert Swarm” was returning for the 1993 season, along with a rebuilding offense, many believed that the team would contend for the Pac-10 championship as well as chance for a possible Rose Bowl berth.
-Experts picked the Wildcats to finish near the top of the conference standings and Arizona earned a preseason ranking before the season started (they were ranked 13th).
+As most of the “Desert Swarm” was returning for the 1993 season, along with a rebuilding offense, many believed that the team would contend for the Pac-10 championship as well as a chance for a possible Rose Bowl berth.
+Experts picked the Wildcats to finish near the top of the conference standings.
+Arizona earned a preseason ranking before the season started (they were ranked 13th).